-Municipal Infractions are civil citations used to obtain compliance with the Bowie City Code.
-Municipal infractions are issued by a Code Compliance Officers, Animal Control Officers, Park Rangers, and Bowie Police Officers.
+Municipal Infractions are citations used to enforce the rules stated in the Bowie City Code.
+These citations can be given by various officers, such as Code Compliance Officers, Animal Control Officers, Park Rangers, and Bowie Police Officers.

-Municipal infractions are issued to each violator and, if occurring on private property, to all property owners on record.
-Tenants, resident agents, business owners and visitors may also receive a municipal infraction for certain violations.
-Multiple municipal infractions can be issued if the violation persist.
-A municipal infraction may be delivered personally, by certified restricted mail, first class mail or conspicuously posting on the property in violation.
+Municipal infractions can be issued to violators and, if the violation occurs on private property, to all property owners.
+Tenants, resident agents, business owners, and visitors can also receive infractions for specific violations.
+If violations persist, multiple infractions can be issued.
+These infractions can be delivered in person, by certified mail, first-class mail, or by posting a notice on the property.

-- Request a District Court trial within 15 days of receipt, or
+- Request a District Court trial within 15 days.

 If you take no action, the municipal infraction will be: